Computer Science or Computer Engineering

 ELECTIVES AND RESEARCH (16 Units)

 A minimum of 8 and maximum of 12 units of CSE 298 (Independent Research) is required for the Thesis plan.
+Elective courses must be completed for letter grade.
 The remaining units are chosen from graduate courses in CSE, ECE and Mathematics, or from other departments as approved, per the ELECTIVES EXCEPTION LIST.

 These requirements are the same for both Computer Science and Computer Engineering majors.
 Courses must be completed for a letter grade, except the CSE 298 research units that are taken on a Satisfactory/Unsatisfactory basis.
 Seminar and teaching units may not count toward the Electives and Research requirement, although both are encouraged.